-Did Europeans use infant carriers?
-Many modern people have the assumption that infant carriers are a recent trend in Western cultures but infant carriers are a universal human technology, they’ve existed in every culture to some extent throughout history.
-Babies need to be transported because they can’t walk and they don’t cling.
-So what kind of infant carriers were used in Europe in the Middle Ages?
-And who was using them?
+Did Europeans historically use infant carriers?
+Many modern people have the assumption that infant carriers are a recent trend in Western culture but infant carriers are a universal human technology, they’ve existed in every culture to some extent throughout history, for the simple reason that babies need to be transported because they can’t walk and they don’t cling (at least not very well).

 Culture & Climate

 Infant carriers always reflect the resources of a culture and the requirements of the environment.
 Europe has a variety of geographies and climates: from the sunny warmth of the Mediterranean to the deserts of Spain, the Alpine Glaciers, the ancient forests of Germany, the tundra in Finland, to the wetlands of eastern England.
 Different environments produce different carriers and Europe is no exception.

 The earliest image of infant carriers in Europe is indeed of a man carrying a child in a carrier.
-Based on the selection of art I have found, it seems that carrying infants was a fairly egalitarian task in Medieval and Early Modern Europe: men and women shared the work of carrying infants and children.
+Based on the selection of art I have found, it seems that carrying infants was a fairly egalitarian task in Medieval and Early Modern Europe, among the kind of people (the poor) seen using infant carriers, men and women shared the work of carrying infants and children.

 Work to Do

 From the area we now know as France and Belgium the first image is from the Voeux De Paon dating from around 1350.
 It shows a woman carrying a swaddled infant bound to a cradle, on her neck and shoulder.
 The second image is from the Pontifical of Guillaume Durand, depicting a playful image of a hare playing golf while carrying a bunch of poodles in a basket, which dates from before 1390.
-These are both examples of the kinds of hard-carriers that were used in Medieval Europe.
+These are both examples of the kinds of hard carriers that were used in Medieval Europe.
 Further down, there is another depiction of children in a basket that is worn on the back.

 In the MS Romance of Alexander, the artist Jehan de Grise of Flanders depicts twin-infant-carriers.
 The first carrier appears to be a kind of narrow leather or cloth bag suspended from a wooden pole, both infants swaddled and set in feet to feet.
 Behind them, a man walks with two children in a basket on his back.
 These carrying objects were not specifically infant carriers, they would have been general carrying tools for transporting items, including firewood or food.